 Why you should volunteer in Africa

-There are many reasons why one should not be afraid to volunteer in Africa and if you have a plan to volunteer in Africa, just start planning your trip today.
+There are many reasons why one should not be afraid to volunteer in Africa.
+And if you have a plan to volunteer in Africa, just start planning your trip today.

 Journalists tend to focus on the top problems and bad news rather than on the positivity.
 The truth is that violent crimes against Travelers and volunteers in Africa are rare.
-And cities like Kampala is actually rated as having the lowest crime rates than more popular tourist cities like Rio de Jeneiro in Brazil.
+And cities like Kampala are rated as having the lowest crime rates than more popular tourist cities like Rio de Jeneiro in Brazil.

-This is one of the reasons Uganda is an ideal location for volunteering and travel, especially well known for volunteer opportunities working with children and the under privileged.
+This is one of the reasons Uganda is an ideal location for volunteering and travel.
+Especially well known for volunteer opportunities working with children and the underprivileged.

 For instance, the Ebola outbreak and other epidemics are so rare in East Africa.
 Yet the distance from Uganda to Botswana in the South of Africa is further than the distance from California to New York.

 Africa is one of the most extraordinary and diverse continents in the world!
-It is an enormous continent and diverse place that is full of wonder and a volunteer program in Africa is sure to be filled with captivating cultures, dramatic scenery and astonishing wildlife.
-Africa is made up of 54 countries and offers every kind of landscape a volunteer could desire: hot deserts like the Kalahari and Sahara Deserts, Savannah grassland, Majestic Rivers, lakes and waterfalls, incredible coastlines and mountains, among others.
+It is an enormous continent and diverse place that is full of wonder.
+And a volunteer program in Africa is sure to be filled with captivating cultures, dramatic scenery, and astonishing wildlife.
+Africa is made up of 54 countries and offers every kind of landscape a volunteer could desire.
+Hot deserts like the Kalahari and Sahara Deserts, Savannah grassland, Majestic Rivers, lakes and waterfalls, incredible coastlines, and mountains, among others.